crs4/seal/docs/prq_index.rst

 you need to override this default behaviour set the appropriate ``*.base-quality-encoding`` property.
 With qseq data use::

-  ./bin/seal_prq -D seal.qseq-input.base-quality-encoding=sanger qseq prq
+  seal prq -D seal.qseq-input.base-quality-encoding=sanger qseq prq

 With fastq data use::

-  ./bin/seal_prq -D seal.prq.input-format=fastq -D seal.fastq-input.base-quality-encoding=illumina qseq prq
+  seal prq -D seal.prq.input-format=fastq -D seal.fastq-input.base-quality-encoding=illumina qseq prq

 The quality encoding will be converted to Sanger Phred+33 format in the output prq file.